emqx/emqx-operator/docs/en_US/tasks/configure-emqx-prometheus.md

        apps.emqx.io/instance: emqx
 ```

-**NOTE:** `path` indicates the path of the indicator collection interface.
+> `path` indicates the path of the indicator collection interface.
 In EMQX 5, the path is: `/api/v5/prometheus/stats`. `selector.matchLabels` indicates the label of the matching Pod: `apps.emqx.io/instance: emqx`.

 :::
 ::: tab v1beta4